Machine Restoration services

 As silly as it sounds, I form a bond with every machine I service.
 The precision and workmanship that goes into each machine is special and unique.
 It is important to me to honor the history of each machine that passes through my hands.

-You do not need an appointment or to contact us before you bring your machine in for restoration.
+Due to the current surge in demand for service, we cannot accept machines in cabinets unless you have an appointment.
 However, if you have questions or would like an estimate or assessment of your machine before you do bring it in, please feel free to contact us first.
-Send us a message using the contact form below, email us with pictures at , or call the shop at 770-627-5609.
+Send us a message using the contact form below, email us with pictures at , or call the shop at 470-297-5104.

 If you have a treadle machine, yes, you will have to bring the entire cabinet so that we can install the leather belt.
 If your machine is electric but in a cabinet, we don't always need the whole cabinet, it depends on many factors.
 We recommend that you contact us first if you don't want to bring the whole cabinet.
 We can assist you over the phone on how to remove the machine from the cabinet.